Skip To Content Skip To Menu Skip To Footer

 Course Description:

-A continuation of the senior capstone course.
-Students continue the year-long project begun in 491.
-Class readings and discussions will focus on additional social, legal and ethical issues in computing, software engineering topics and contemporary issues in computer science.
-Written and oral presentation of technical and non-technical content and a final public presentation of the completed project will be required.
-Prerequisite: 491.
-Offered every spring.
+A senior capstone course.
+Students identify and begin a year-long project with options including honors and independent research projects or participation in a Free and Open Source Software (FOSS) project.
+Class readings and discussions will focus on social, legal and ethical issues in computing, software engineering topics and contemporary issues in computer science.
+Written and oral presentation of technical and non-technical content will be required.
+Prerequisite: 290 and Senior standing.
+Offered every fall.

 03:00 PM-04:15 PM, TF